open-risk/open_risk_taxonomy/README.md

 ## Usage Examples

-The taxonomy is used as one of the organizing principles for entries in the [Open Risk Manual](http://www.openriskmanual.org/wiki/Risk_Taxonomy)
+* The taxonomy is used as one of the organizing principles for entries in the [Open Risk Manual](http://www.openriskmanual.org/wiki/Risk_Taxonomy)
+* An online version is hosted [here](https://www.openrisktaxonomy.com/) (under development)

 ## Further Reading